Geidea Leads the FinTech Revolution in the Region, starting with a Network of Thousands of Merchants and Preparing for the SoftPos Launch in Egypt

 Date

-(MENAFN- Spark) Cairo, Egypt – 26th November 2024 – Geidea, a leading provider of digital payment solutions in the Middle East, is set to launch its innovative SoftPos service in Egypt, following a successful two-year rollout in Saudi Arabia and later in the UAE.
+(MENAFN- Abed Communications) Geidea, a leading provider of digital payment solutions in the Middle East, is set to launch its innovative SoftPos service in Egypt, following a successful two-year rollout in Saudi Arabia and later in the UAE.
 This expansion marks a significant milestone in Geidea’s strategy to drive digital transformation in the region, offering merchants and consumers an advanced, secure, and seamless payment experience.

 Since its launch in Saudi Arabia, Geidea has revolutionized the payment landscape by becoming the first company in the Middle East and North Africa (MENA) region to introduce SoftPos solutions.
 This technology enables merchants to accept payments via smartphones, eliminating the need for traditional point-of-sale (POS) devices.
 SoftPos, which meets MPOC and CPOC standards, allows businesses of all sizes to process secure contactless payments directly from smartphones, significantly improving payment efficiency and accessibility.